Your organisation can make a big difference when it comes to healthy eating!

 Surveying your staff, customers, or visitors can give you insight into their needs and provide helpful direction on where you can make successful changes.

-You can download our Pre-implementation survey template (.doc) and our Pre-implementation survey data analysis spreadsheet template (.xls) to assist you with this.
+You can download our Pre-implementation survey template (.doc) and our Pre-implementation survey data analysis spreadsheet template (.xls) to assist you with this (created with the help of Deakin University).

 Conducting a survey after you have implemented changes can also be a great way to receive feedback on the changes you have made and to measure your success.